Megakaryocyte: Stress Response and Regeneration

+Extravascular Localization and Tissue-Specific Functions

+Traditionally considered bone marrow–resident cells, megakaryocytes are also found in extravascular locations such as the lungs and spleen, where they exhibit distinct morphologies and tissue-specific functions.
+In the lungs, extravascular megakaryocytes—smaller and more sessile—constitute up to 80% of the lung megakaryocyte population and express higher levels of cytokines, growth factors, and host defense genes, potentially contributing to inflammation during lung disease.
+Single-cell RNA sequencing revealed that lung megakaryocytes (MkL) display gene expression patterns similar to antigen-presenting cells, with in vitro and in vivo assays showing their ability to internalize and process antigenic proteins and bacterial pathogens, and to activate CD4⁺ T cells in an MHC II–dependent manner.
+Additionally, lung megakaryocytes in alveolar and interstitial regions exhibit location-dependent characteristics, responding rapidly to inhaled particles by engulfing them and upregulating inflammatory and thrombopoietic pathways.
+In contrast, during pathological conditions such as sepsis, megakaryocytes can develop extramedullary in the spleen, producing a unique platelet subpopulation with high CD40L expression capable of inducing NETosis in neutrophils—a function not observed in bone marrow or lung megakaryocytes.

 Clinical significance

 Megakaryocytes are directly responsible for producing platelets, which are needed for the formation of a thrombus, or blood clot.
 There are several diseases that are directly attributable to abnormal megakaryocyte function or abnormal platelet function.

 Essential thrombocythemia

 Essential thrombocythemia (ET) is a disorder characterized by elevated numbers of circulating platelets.
 The disease occurs in 1–2 per 100,000 people.
 The 2016 WHO requirements for diagnosis include > 450,000 platelets/μL of blood (normal 150,000–400,000) and characteristic findings in a bone marrow biopsy.
 Some of the consequences of having such high numbers of platelets include thrombosis or clots in blood vessels.
 Thrombi form more frequently in arteries than veins.
 It seems ironic that having platelet counts above 1,000,000 platelets/μL can lead to hemorrhagic events.
-Approximately half ET cases are due to a mutation in the JAK2 protein, a member of the JAK-STAT pathway.
+Approximately half ET cases are due to a mutation in the JAK2 protein, a member of the JAK-STAT signaling pathway.
 This mutation induces an unregulated proliferative signal from the thrombopoietin (TPO) receptor in the absence of TPO causing clonal expansion of bone marrow cells, especially megakaryocytes.
 There is a low risk of transformation to leukemia with this disorder.
 The primary treatment consists of anagrelide or hydroxyurea to lower platelet levels.